 Frequently asked questions about archiving

 If you're using an Office 365, Exchange, Exchange Online, or Outlook.com account, you cannot change the location to which your archived items are moved.
 The Archive folder is one of Outlook's default system folders and cannot be renamed, moved, or deleted.
 If you are using a POP or IMAP account such as Gmail, Yahoo, or iCloud, you can change the location of the Archive folder by selecting File > Mailbox Settings > Tools > Set Archive Folder.

 Archive is a well-understood feature that is already available in Outlook Mobile, Outlook Web App, and Outlook.com, and even other email providers such as Gmail.
 Because this is an established name, and because Online Archive is an existing feature, we decided to keep both the same.

 AutoArchive is an older Outlook feature that allows automatic moving of old mails to a .pst file.
-This means the mails are removed from the server and are harder to find through search.
-If the hard drive containing the AutoArchive.pst becomes unusable, these mails are lost.
+This means that the messages are removed from the server and are harder to find through search.
+If the hard drive that contains the AutoArchive.pst becomes unusable, these messages are lost.
 Online Archive is an enterprise-grade replacement for AutoArchive.